H+H Youth Choruses Faculty

 Annina Hsieh

-Teaching Assistant, Chorus of Sopranos and Altos
+Teaching Assistant, Chorus of Sopranos + Altos

 Annina Hsieh is a Boston-based soprano and educator.
 She is excited to join the HHYC staff this fall as the Chorus of Sopranos & Altos Teaching Assistant.
 Annina completed her Master of Music in Voice Performance at Cleveland Institute of Music, and her Bachelor of Music in Vocal Performance at Ithaca College.
 Praised for her sensitivity as a performer, Annina strives to connect with audiences in opera and recital settings, and was the 2019 winner of the Handel and Haydn Society’s Barbara E. Maze Award for Musical Excellence.